A cheaper alternative to GA Connector

 Attributer's lowest plan is $49 per month for up to 500 leads/form submissions, whereas GA Connector's smallest plan is $125 per month for up to 50,000 visitors.

-So not only is GA Connector more than double the price of Attributer, it charges based on number of website visitors rather than number of leads
+So not only is GA Connector more than double the price of Attributer, it charges based on number of website visitors rather than number of leads.
+This means you could be paying for a lot of website visitors that don't ever become leads (and GA Connector only provides information on those that become leads).

 6. Ease of implementation